mehrazmorshed/mehrazmorshed/README.md

 - 💼 WordPress Support Engineer at ShapedPlugin (1 Feb 2025 to Present)
 - 💼 WordPress Product Manager at Codexpert (1 Oct 2023 to 30 Nov 2024)
 - 💼 WordPress Plugin Developer at Codexpert (30 Jul 2023 to 30 Sep 2023)
-- 💼 Data Entry Operator at University of Dhaka (30 April 2019 to 30 April 2023)
+- 💼 Data Entry Operator at University of Dhaka (30 Apr 2019 to 30 Apr 2023)
+- 💼 Part-Time Employee at University of Dhaka (13 Sep 2019 to 29 Apr 2019)

 ## Education
 - 🎓 2024 : Master of Science (M.Sc.) in Computer Science from Jahangirnagar University